godotengine/godot-docs/classes/class_parallaxbackground.rst

 | *Getter* | get_limit_end()      |
 +----------+----------------------+

-Right bottom limits for scrolling to end.
-If the camera is outside of this limit the background will stop scrolling.
+Bottom-right limits for scrolling to end.
+If the camera is outside of this limit, the background will stop scrolling.
 Must be higher than :ref:`scroll_limit_begin<class_ParallaxBackground_property_scroll_limit_begin>` to work.

 .. _class_ParallaxBackground_property_scroll_offset: